damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

   ```
 What should include the documentation of the user guide?

-1. Description of the final product including
+1. Description of the device of the product including:
-   - Product name
+   - Device name and its defintion
    - Teach the essentials and technical specifications
-   - Visualization of the final product by images and/or videos

-2. Use of the product consist of
+2. Use of the product and its device consist of
   - Materials required
       - App
       - Software
-      - Device
       - Firmware
    - Procedure
-      - Installation instructions including
+      - Installation instructions including:
          - Firmware
          - Software
          - App